openkfw/qupo/docs/README.md

 **Sustainability Weight**

 The sustainability of the portfolio is based on ESG values of the individual stocks.
 ESG is a rating for companies that measures non-financial factors.
-It stands for Environment, Social and Governance (See [ESG in Portfolio Optimization](./portfolio_optimization/README.md#esg)).
+It stands for Environment, Social and Governance (see also [ESG in Portfolio Optimization](./portfolio_optimization/README.md#esg)).
 It weights the portfolio according to your individual preferences on how much you want sustainability to be a factor in your investment decisions.

 ![Questions Page](./screenshots/QuPO_App_questions.png)

 Before calculating the portfolio, adjustments can be made.
 Select or delete symbols from the set of symbols.
-The check mark next to symbol signals that it is included in the portfolio.
+The check mark next to the symbol signals that it is included in the portfolio.
 Currently a maximum of 10 symbols can be selected.

 Also, the weights for the risk and the sustainability can be adjusted.
 The values shown are based on the answers in the previous step but can be set in steps of 10.
 The higher the value the more affine.

 Then select the models that you want the portfolio to be calculated with.
 There are five to choose from: OSQP, Qio, PyPo, Qiskit and IonQ (for further information on each model refer to the [docs](./portfolio_optimization/README.md#algorithms)).

-Last the timeframe in which the prices of the stocks are considered can be set.
+Last, the timeframe in which the prices of the stocks are considered can be set.
 As default the last 30 days are taken.

 ![Process Overview Page](./screenshots/QuPO_App_process_overview.jpg)